cronn/test-utils/README.md

 Warning: H2Util requires JPA, Spring and H2 dependencies which are defined as optional in library: you have to provide them on your own.

+### TestClock
+TestClock is an implementation of the abstract class `Clock`, and provides features useful for testing.
+If not specified it is initialized with a fixed Instant in the past.
+Its time is fixed, this clock will not run.
+Therefore, it also provides features to manipulate its time.

 ## Usage
 Add the following Maven dependency to your project: